-Students challenging MDS 410 come from a variety of experiential backgrounds, including HR, law enforcement, food service, industry, military, education, and nonprofit administration, to name just a few.
+Students challenging IPS 410 come from a variety of experiential backgrounds, including HR, law enforcement, industry, military, education, and nonprofit administration, to name just a few.
 It’s a versatile course that embraces a lot of different leadership styles, so many experiential learning backgrounds apply.

-Typically, students have success in this challenge when they’ve been in leadership roles for a number of years, and especially when they have put in self-study and professional development to become good leaders.
+Typically, students have success in this challenge when they’ve been in leadership roles for a number of years, have had people report to them for a long time (and been through difficult moments with that), and especially when they have put in self-study and professional development to develop their leadership style and have become good leaders.